 Lezenby only managed to make one film and one most forget was even a bond, as he was married and we see bond in wedding attire.
 We see lots of tweeds with George and although the director refused to speak directly to Lezenby because he didn’t see him as an actor, but the model could wear a suit, very, very well.

 And if tweed is up your ally there is no other place to go than A Hand Tailored Suit with a tweed selection so big it makes the heart warm and the eyes widen.

 Enter Brosnan the Irish bond.
-We all have a favorite bond and it tends to be the bond you grew up watching and for me it’s Pierce.
+We all have a favourite bond and it tends to be the bond you grew up watching and for me it's Pierce.

 Unfortunate not to drive the Aston Martin this 007 brought back the killer glare and the suiting flare of Sean Connery.

 Brosnan was also the only Bond to use the updated Walter PPK-99 as well and the original Secret Service weapon the original PPK.